NumaanFormoli/cse15l-lab-reports/lab2.md

 # Part 3
 ---

 I learned how to start a web server from my computer and update it using the url.
 I also learned how to use JUnit as a method of testing my Java code.
+JUnit will be useful when coding in Java on my PAs.